GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 Setting `same-origin-allow-popups` allows a document to retain a reference to its popup windows unless they set COOP with `same-origin` or `same-origin-allow-popups`.
-This in reverse means `same-origin-allow-popups` can still prevent being referenced when opened as a popup window, but can open a popup window that has `unsafe-none` which is default.
+This means `same-origin-allow-popups` can still protect the document from being referenced when opened as a popup window, but allow it to communicate with its own popups.

 {% Img src="image/YLflGBAPWecgtKJLqCJHSzHqe2J2/2uJZ0s2VnjxJUcBI2Ol9.png",
 alt="Cross-Origin-Opener-Policy: same-origin-allow-popups", width="800",